 Open carry is not legal in the state of Tennessee unless you have a Tennessee Handgun Carry Permit.
 Even with a permit, it is not common unless you are in rural areas.

-Open carrying in a vehicle is also not legal unless you have a Tennessee Handgun Carry Permit.
+Open carrying a loaded handgun is a vehicle is legal for those with or without a Tennessee Handgun Carry Permit.

 - Note that handguns are also prohibited at airports, military institutions, and any other building/area prohibited by federal law.

 For concealed carry information, visit our Tennessee concealed carry page.

 We try to keep the information on this page as up to date as possible but due to changing laws it is your responsibility to verify all information.
 The information on this page is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to this Web site, emails or any of the links contained within the site do not create an attorney-client relationship between i156 LLC and the user or browser.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of i156 LLC.